Jump to section

 When identifying the six Key Social Issues, we launched an internal project team, which first created a long list of global socialissues based on the UN Sustainable Development Goals.
 Also, considering the characteristics of our business activities as an integrated general trading company, the project team came up with hypotheses related to important issues deeply involving the Group and picked out several issues from the long list.
 At the same time, they conducted surveys and interviews with the general managers of each business unit and division concerning opportunities and risks related to the social issues within the strategies and business activities of each organization based on the long list.
 They then analyzed the relationship of our businesses to the each issue.
 Finally, after comparing their hypotheses with the survey results and organizing them into categories, the team identified the six Key Social Issues.
 The Key Social Issues and the long-term goals were decided in June 2020 after resolutions by the Management Council and the Board of Directors.
 We also decided on the medium-term goals in May 2021.
 In this series of processes, opinions were exchanged with experts on the environment and human rights, institutional investors, international organizations, and others to verify that the expectations of our various stakeholders have been properly reflected.

-Ethical Behaviour Anti-corruption
+Ethical Behavior Anti-corruption

 1. Total percentage of governance body members, employees and business partners who have received training on the organization’s anti-corruption policies and procedures, broken down by region.